Interoperability and achieving the “one patient, one chart” standard

 The ONC Health Interoperability Outcomes 2030 survey found consensus among providers that interoperability is a top priority, with goals of integrating patient data from inside and outside the system and combining clinical and administrative data to support patient care and business applications.

-The industry has backed this interest with significant investment: The global healthcare interoperability solutions market — at $2.9 billion in 2021—is projected to reach $5.7 billion by 2026, according to Markets and Markets forecast for Healthcare Interoperability Solutions.
+The industry has backed this interest with significant investment: The global healthcare interoperability solutions market — at $2.9 billion in 2021— is projected to reach $5.7 billion by 2026, according to Markets and Markets Forecast for Healthcare Interoperability Solutions.

-Although health systems are well on their way to digital transformation, there are still obstacles in the way of connected care.
+Although health systems are well on their way to digital modernization, there are still obstacles in the way of connected care.
 While the barriers are varied and complicated, one thing is clear: Access to crucial patient content must be improved if we are to meet tomorrow’s standard of patient care.

 In a recent HIMSS Market Insights survey, 60% of health systems reported that they do not have access to medical images and unstructured patient records at the point of care, inhibiting clinician ability to make the right decisions for improved patient outcomes.